2h3ph3rd/2h3ph3rd.github.io/docs/writeups/thm/challenges/crylo.md

 you provided a HTTP Cookie header value.
 The target URL provided its own cookies within the HTTP Set-Cookie header which intersect with yours.
 Do you want to merge them in further requests?
 [Y/n] n
 ```

-We can obtain a hash of the admin password, we can use hashcat to crack it.
+We can obtain a hash of the admin password that be cracked with a tool like hashcat.

-Using a tool hashid we can find the hash type as Django (PBKDF2-SHA256).
+Analyzing the hash with hashid we can find the hash type is Django (PBKDF2-SHA256).

 ```bash
 # Save hash in a file